dnbt777/ml/IN_PROGRESS/LLAMA_VISION_FORWARD/notes.md

 ## PROOF todo
-- make sure vision attention masks match
+- make sure the attention output matches. currently its off by a bit
+- maybe im supposed to make the image encoder causal masked? hmmmmmmm

 ## Progress
 ### TODO in this order: